bdg-tbd/tbd-workshop-1/tasks-phase1.md

 2. Follow all steps in README.md.

-3. Set budget alerts on 5%, 25%, 50%, 80% of 50$ (in cloud console -> billing -> budget & alerts -> create buget; unclick discounts and promotions&others while creating budget).
+3. Select your project and set budget alerts on 5%, 25%, 50%, 80% of 50$ (in cloud console -> billing -> budget & alerts -> create buget; unclick discounts and promotions&others while creating budget).

   ![img.png](doc/figures/discounts.png)